kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

                  `─'
 ```

-For any floor, if we partition it equally and explore a partition using the same strategy, that will be the most efficient way of finding the floor where the eggs break.
+Partitioning the floors equally or bisecting, and exploring the partition of interest using the same strategy is the most efficient way of finding the breaking floor.

 So there you go!
 We have solved the general case for the egg and tower puzzle.